CodinGame/monaco-vscode-api/README.md

     - Running terminals
     - Running vscode extensions (not web-compatible)
     - and probably more?

-  This library exports a `vscode-ext-host-server` bin to start the remote agent
+  Another package `@codingame/monaco-vscode-server` is published, which expose a `vscode-ext-host-server` bin to start the remote agent
 - **Accessibility**: `@codingame/monaco-vscode-accessibility-service-override`
   - Register accessibility helpers
 - **Workspace trust**: `@codingame/monaco-vscode-workspace-trust-service-override`